rontav/wouso-new/README.md

 	* when a question's text or options get edited, create a new question and hide the old one, to hold proof for the user's score
 * import/export questions to json file

+## BUGS
+* "User not registered" message for wrong password.
+* cannot login as admin user (password may not be encoded)
+* by default all login methods are deactivated (empty login page)
+* if google login method is disabled, I cannot connect google account after login
+* /favicon.ico missing
+* Warning: connect.session() MemoryStore is not designed for a production environment...